Esri/geodev-hackerlabs/README.md

 ## Welcome

-Welcome to the Geodev Hackerlabs.
 This respository contains short labs that step you through the process of developing applications with [ArcGIS](http://www.arcgis.com).
-This process focuses on using online accounts and services and does not require the installation or use of desktop software for most of the labs.
+The process described here makes use of ArcGIS Online accounts and services, and does not require the installation of desktop software for most of the labs.

-The development process involves three steps:
+The process involves three steps:

-1. Data - prepare data for your apps with [ArcGIS Online](http://www.arcgis.com)
+1. Data - Preparing data for your apps with [ArcGIS Online](http://www.arcgis.com).
-2. Design - style layers and maps for your apps with the [ArcGIS Online Map and Scene Viewer](http://www.arcgis.com)
+2. Design - Styling layers and maps for your apps with the [ArcGIS Online Map and Scene Viewer](http://www.arcgis.com).
-3. Develop - consume layers and maps in your apps with [ArcGIS Templates, Builders and APIs](http://developers.arcgis.com)
+3. Develop - consuming layers and maps in your apps with [ArcGIS Templates, Builders and APIs](http://developers.arcgis.com).

 ![Process](./arcgis-process.png)